ecvdbdx/OnMangeQuoiAMidi/README.md

 ### Installation

+    Hi !
+    How are you today guys !
+Me i'm good.
+Last night, I ate pastas and yeah.
+Well.
+    SO !
+    EVERYBODY CALM THE FUCK DOWWWWN.
+    In order to install the project, you need a fewwww dependicies.
+    Alright.
+    SO.
+    You need to install first :
+    - npm
+    - bower

     1 - Clone this repository
     2 - Point the container's IP address to symfony.dev
         - ex: '127.0.0.1 symfony.dev' > /etc/hosts